fairlearn/fairlearn/docs/user_guide/assessment.rst

     0.19999...

-We use :func:`fairlearn.metrics.make_derived_metric` to manufacture a number of such functions which will be commonly used:
+We use :func:`fairlearn.metrics.make_derived_metric` to manufacture a number of such functions which are commonly used.
+The table below displays the aggregations that we have created for each base metric:

 =============================================== ================= ================= ================== =============
 Base metric                                     :code:`group_min` :code:`group_max` :code:`difference` :code:`ratio`